Autism Spectrum Disorder (ASD)

 ASD can keep a child from developing social skills.
 This is in part because a child

 with ASD may not be able to understand facial expressions or emotions in other people.

 A child with ASD may also repeat movements.
 This might be flapping his or her hands

 or rocking.
-He or she may also have unusual attachments to objects.
+He or she may also have abnormal attachments to objects.
 But a child with

 ASD may also do certain mental tasks very well.
 For example, the child may be able